Average salaries can be a deciding factor in where to live, which roles to apply for, the career path you take, and the mortgage you can borrow!

 Areas of the UK With the Highest Average Salary

 Unsurprisingly, people working in Central London earn the highest salaries and more than workers in comparable roles further out in Greater London.
-The City of London, Westminster and Tower Hamlets have the highest average income of all London districts.
+Westminster, Wandsworth and Kensington and Chelsea have the highest average income of all London districts.

 Towns and cities based around the London commuter belt, M4 and A1, have some of the highest average earnings outside of London, including Cambridge and the Thames Valley.

-Below we have listed the towns and cities by region where annual salaries are higher than the UK average:
+Below we have listed some of the towns and cities, excluding London, by region where annual salaries are higher than the UK average:

 Flintshire and Wrexham offer the greatest average salaries in North Wales.